mdsufz/MuDoGeR/module_description.md

 This step is a combination of tasks included in the **metaWrap** tool(Uritskiy et al., 2018). **(2.a.1)** This step starts with the binning of the assembly data-sets with the use of three wrapped tools: **MaxBin2** (Wu et al., 2016), **metaBAT2** (Kang et al., 2019) and **CONCOCT** (Alneberg et al., 2014).
 This process results to the production of bin files from each method.
 Next, **(2.a.2)** the bin_refinement of the bins produced from each tool follows.
 In the bin_refinement, the minimum completeness and contamination for bacterial bins are 50% and 10% respectively, while the minimum completeness and contamination for the archael bins are 40% and 30% respectively. **(2.a.3)** For the taxonomic classification of the bin sets from Bacteria and Archaea produced in the bin refinement module, **GTDB-Tk** tool (Chaumeil et al., 2020) is used.
 Furthermore, **(2.a.4)** the quality matrix of the bins produced from bin_refinement, using **CheckM** (Parks et al., 2014).
 After this step, **(2.a.5)** the user can choose to filter the **CheckM** bins by quality.
 Bin quality is defined as completeness – 5×contamination (Parks et al., 2018).
 By default, the quality value is 50, but the user can choose a different value.
 Finally, **(2.a.6)** the prediction of functional annotation of the bins produced in the bin_refinement is achieved by **PROKKA** (Seemann, 2014), which utilizes a number of softawre tools (Uritskiy et al., 2018).

-### 2.b: Selection of Prokaryotic Metagenome-Assembled Genomes, uBin-refinement and relative abundance (not done, so maybe more will written)
+### 2.b: Selection of Prokaryotic Metagenome-Assembled Genomes, uBin-refinement (not done, so maybe more will written)

 **(2.b.1)** In the beginning of this step, a selection of Prokaryotic Metagenome-Assembled Genomes takes place.
 In case the user chooses to, **(2.b.2)** **DAS Tool** (Sieber et al., 2018) and **uBin** (Bornemann et al., 2020) refining tool are used for the manual curation of genomes from the selected metagenomic bins.